-- 13. The proposed creation of the permanent AOSGC (D2) post will require an additional notional annual salary cost at mid-point of \$1,739,400, and a full annual average staff cost (including salaries and staff on-costs) of \$2,503,000. - 14.
-As for the five permanent non-directorate civil service posts and one two-year time-limited civil service post mentioned in paragraph 11 above, the notional annual salary cost at mid-point is \$5,086,260 and the full annual average staff cost (including salaries and staff on-costs) is \$7,881,000. - 15.
+16. The proposed creation of the permanent AOSGC (D2) post will require an additional notional annual salary cost at mid-point of \$1,739,400, and a full annual average staff cost (including salaries and staff on-costs) of \$2,503,000.

+- 17. As for the proposed five permanent non-directorate civil service posts and one two-year time-limited civil service post mentioned in paragraph 12 above, the additional notional annual salary cost at mid-point is \$5,086,260 and the full annual average staff cost (including salaries and staff on-costs) is \$7,881,000. - 18.
 The set-up cost of the WHETO is estimated at \$8,900,000 and the total annual recurrent cost, including staff costs in full, is estimated at around \$22,004,000 per annum.
-We will include sufficient provision in the draft Estimates of 2014-15 and subsequent financial years to meet the resources required for this proposal.
+Subject to the FC's approval of the above directorate post (subject to the passage of the 2014 Appropriation Bill), we will include sufficient provision in the draft Estimates of 2014-15 and subsequent financial years to meet the resources required for the proposal.